widefix/actual_db_schema/README.md

 ### Local usage

-If you're enough of a geek to want to develop with your beloved gems alongside the general Gemfile but separate from it, you could leverage this trick:
+If you're passionate enough about developing with your beloved gems alongside the general Gemfile but separate from it, you could leverage this trick:

 - create a root file named `Gemfile.local` with this contents